rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Let's go around the room and have those who have voting authority make your vote.
 Note takers please take not of the organization who is voting.

-Tilde: Yes
+Tilde: Yes.

-DH: Mozilla Yes
+DH: Mozilla Yes.

-WH: Google yes
+WH: Google yes.

-Shape security: Yes
+Shape security: Yes.

-FB: Yes
+FB: Yes.

-MS: Apple: Yes
+MS: Apple: Yes.

-GoDaddy: Yes
+GoDaddy: Yes.

-BT: Microsoft: Yes
+BT: Microsoft: Yes.

-JSFoundation: Yes
+JSFoundation: Yes.

-Intel: Yes
+Intel: Yes.

-INRIA: Yes
+INRIA: Yes.

-KCD: PayPal: Yes
+KCD: PayPal: Yes.

-DFV: SalesForce: Yes
+DFV: SalesForce: Yes.

 AWB: Someone will count them.
 We got "yesses" and no "no"s.
 It will be referred to General Assembly for approval.
 Our work is done for last year.